SEO for the Rise of Voice Search

 - Who is the best dentist in Baltimore?

 There is a lot to unpack in terms of the implications of voice search for SEO.
 But one of the most straightforward steps that you can take to optimize your website for voice search is by using more conversational keywords.
 Try to use more interrogative words (who, what, where, when, why, how).
 Notice how these appeared at the beginning of both of our voice search examples above.
-Also, try not to omit other words that insignificant in a text search, such as articles and conjunctions.
+Also, try to include words commonly omitted in a text search, such as articles and conjunctions.

 Obviously, you’re going to need to increase the length of your keywords to accommodate these extra words.
 This is why you want to use what are called long-tail keywords.
 At first, this may seem counterintuitive.
 But the rules of SEO change annually, and you don’t want to be left behind.